-If you are about to graduate or if you are transferring to another University and wish to have a copy of the information in your file sent to a Trinity Disability Service, please ensure that you request this before you leave.
-Such information might include medical evidence or educational psychologist's report.
+If you are about to graduate or if you are transferring to another University and wish to have a copy of the information that you have provided to Trinity Disability Service, please ensure that you request this before you leave Trinity.
+Such information might include medical evidence or an educational psychologist's report.

 Your request for release of information should be submitted in writing, signed by you, and should indicate the following:

 - Your Student number

 The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin, the University of Dublin.
 In order to ensure that research projects are well founded, ethical and have a clear benefit to the students who participate in them, please read the Trinity Disability Service Research Protocol 2023.

 Whilst the DS is aware that from time to time parents or guardians may have questions or concerns that they may wish to discuss with staff, it is important to acknowledge that a healthy working partnership between students and Disability Service staff, is based on trust.
 In the first instance, if you have concerns about your student or his or her progress in Trinity, the best person to discuss this with is your son or daughter.

 Parents/guardians: Due to General Data Protection Regulations (GDPR), information about your disability and your support requirements/arrangements will not be shared or discussed with your parents/guardians without your written consent.
 Please note that even if such consent is provided to share or discuss, parents cannot act, or request changes, on your behalf and that you retain responsibility for engaging with the Disability Service.

 A Consent to Confidentiality Waiver will need to be discussed with your Disability Officer and then completed in advance of any meeting taking place.